tomshaw/electricgrid-demo/README.md

 ## Electric Grid Demonstration Application

 This repository serves as a demonstration of [Electric Grid](https://github.com/tomshaw/electricgrid) showcasing how it can be used to generate datatables.
 It comes with a comprehensive set of database migrations, factories, and seeders that set up a demo online store.
-This includes a variety of data such as products, customers, orders, and more, providing a realistic and robust dataset for testing and development purposes.

 ### Setup Instructions